University in Memphis in Shelby County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Civil Rights • Education.
 A significant historical year for this entry is 1959.

 Location.
 35° 7.095′ N, 89° 56.283′ W. Marker is in Memphis, Tennessee, in Shelby County.
 It is in University.
-Marker can be reached from Alumni Avenue east of State.
+It can be reached from Alumni Avenue east of State.
 Touch for map.
 Marker is at or near this postal address: 3720 Alumni Ave, Memphis TN 38152, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The University of Memphis 9-11 Memorial Tree (within shouting distance of this marker); Memphis State Eight (within shouting distance of this marker); Tom (within shouting distance of this marker); This flagpole is dedicated to the men and women of the United States military services (about 300 feet away, measured in a direct line); In 1994 the University's name was changed (about 300 feet away); J. Millard "Jack" Smith (about 400 feet away); Miriam DeCosta Sugarmon (about 400 feet away); John Willard Brister Library (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: The University of Memphis 9-11 Memorial Tree (within shouting distance of this marker); Memphis State Eight (within shouting distance of this marker); Tom (within shouting distance of this marker); This flagpole is dedicated to the men and women of the United States military services (about 300 feet away, measured in a direct line); In 1994 the University's name was changed (about 300 feet away); J. Millard "Jack" Smith (about 400 feet away); Miriam DeCosta Sugarmon (about 400 feet away); John Willard Brister Library (about 500 feet away).
 Touch for a list and map of all markers in Memphis.

 Related marker.
 Click here for another marker that is related to this marker.
 The Memphis State Eight